Powder Her Face: Performance history

+Opera Vista staged the Houston premiere at the Hobby Center for the Performing Arts in November 2011 with Cassandra Black as the Duchess, Kyle Albertson, Kelly Waguespack, and Benjamin Robinson, staged by Houston Grand Opera's Sandra Bernhard and under the baton of Viswa Subbaraman.

 The New York City Opera performed the opera in February 2013 at the BAM in a production by Jay Scheib and starring the soprano Allison Cook as the Duchess of Argyll.
 The Opera Company of Philadelphia performed the opera in June 2013, with Patricia Schuman in the lead role.

 The German premiere took place at the Hebbel-Theater on 17 April 2001 as part of a coproduction led by the Berlin Chamber Opera, together with the Music Theatre Group Amsterdam.
 The orchestra was the Athelas Sinfonietta Copenhagen under the musical direction of Brynmor Jones with Sally Silver, Eileen Hulse, Richard Edgar-Wilson, and Martin Nelson.
 The Danish premiere took place later that year (2001) at Den Anden Opera with the same cast and orchestra also conducted by Brynmor Jones.
+The Switzerland premiere took place on May 30, 2021 at Equilibre, Fribourg, with additional performances at Stadttheater Schaffhausen; Théâtre de l'Athénée, Paris, France; and Teatro comunale, Bolzano, Italy, in a production by Nouvel Opéra Fribourg directed by Julien Chavaz with Sophie Marilley, Timur Bekbosunov, Alison Scherzer and Graeme Danby.

+On January 20, 2024 the Nederlandse Reisopera presented the Dutch premiere at the Wilminktheater en MuziekcentrumEnschede with Laura Bohn as the Duchess, John Savournin, Alison Scherzer, and Daniel Arnoldos, with stage direction by Paul Carr and musical direction by Otto Tausk.